 Like RAID 1+0,

 mdadm RAID 10 allows for multiple copies and striped data.
 However, the devices aren’t arranged in terms of mirrored pairs.
 Instead, the administrator decides on the number of copies that will be written for the array.
-Data is chunked and written across the array in several copies, making sure that each copy of a chunk is written to a different physical devices.
+Data is chunked and written across the array in several copies, making sure that each copy of a chunk is written to a different physical device.
 The end result is that the same number of copies exist, but the array is not constrained as much by the underlying nesting.

 This conception of RAID 10 has some notable advantages over the nested RAID 1+0.
 Because it doesn’t rely on using arrays as building blocks, it can use odd numbers of disks and has a lower minimum number of disks (only 3 devices are required).
 The number of copies to be maintained is also configurable.
 The management is simplified since you only need to address a single array and can allocate spares that can be used for any disk in the array instead of just one component array.